npm/npm/doc/misc/npm-config.md

 * Type: Boolean

-If true, npm will not exit with an error code when `run-script` is invoked for a script that isn't defined in the `scripts` section of `package.json`.
-This option can be used when it's desirable to optionally run a script when it's present and fail if the script fails.
+If true, npm will not exit with an error code when `run-script` is invoked for a script that isn’t defined in the `scripts` section of `package.json`.
+This option can be used when it’s desirable to optionally run a script when it’s present and fail if the script fails.
 This is useful, for example, when running scripts that may only apply for some builds in an otherwise generic CI setup.